Bres1990/CrimeDataApp/README.md

 # Poker Civilizations

-An Android application showcasing Mapbox, MVVM and DataBinding, serving as an introduction into Kotlin.
+An Android application showcasing Mapbox and MVP, serving as an introduction into Kotlin.